vicllo/PlanarMaps/README.md

 Provides methods for generating maps or map-related objects, including:

-- A method for generating a uniformly random rooted map with a fixed number of edges.
+- A method for generating  uniformly random rooted map with a fixed number of edges.
-- A method for generating a uniformly random rooted tree of fixed size.
+- A method for generating  uniformly random rooted tree of fixed size.
+- A method for generating  uniformly random Triangulations of fixed size
 - etc.

 ---